metagriffin/svnpublish/README.rst

 The best way to set the initial svnpublish options is to use the ``--init-options`` flag, which outputs a list of all available options accompanied with documentation.
-We recommend creating a per-repository configuration in ``/etc/svnpublish`` which can be done as follows:
+The recommended approach is to create a per-repository configuration in ``/etc/svnpublish/`` which can be done as follows:

 .. code-block:: bash